CalArts School of Film/Video MFA Thesis Guidelines

 Turning in Your MFA Thesis Technical Paperwork

-After your Prelim, meet with technical staff and complete the technical paperwork: MFA Thesis Post Production Questionnaire, FV Project Form, and Facilities Supervisors’ Authorization Form.
+Before your Prelim, meet with technical staff and complete the MFA Thesis Paperwork.

-In the month after the Prelim, students should arrange to meet individually with faculty and staff who manage each of the facilities they’ll use for the thesis, to gain a clear understanding of the technical processes necessary to complete their thesis project.
-Be sure to complete both the MFA Thesis Post Production Questionnaire and the FV Project Form before meeting with faculty and staff.
-In addition, please bring these 2 documents to each of the meetings with facilities supervisors:
+In the month before the Prelim, students should arrange to meet individually with faculty and staff who manage each of the facilities they’ll use for the thesis, to gain a clear understanding of the technical processes necessary to complete their thesis project.
+Be sure to complete the first three sections of the MFA Thesis Paperwork before meeting with faculty and staff.

-Your Prelim and thesis project will not be approved until you have submitted all technical paperwork.
+Your Prelim and thesis project will not be approved until you have submitted the MFA Thesis Paperwork.

 Changes to Your Thesis

 If there is a substantial change in the nature of your thesis or its size, you must discuss the changes with your mentor and present a new written proposal to your committee.
 The mentor may decide that a second Prelim is needed.
-Any substantial changes in the technology used or in the length of the project must be accompanied by a new “Facilities Supervisor’s Authorization” form.
+Any substantial changes in the technology used or in the length of the project must be accompanied by new MFA Thesis Paperwork.

 Graduation Review